-On a very basic level, choosing what foods we eat are some of the most import decisions we make in a day .
+On a very basic level, choosing what foods we eat in a day are some of the most import decisions we make.
 Too often, though, these decisions fall prey to other priorities — time, energy, availability, mood. . .
 So we wind up making less than ideal choices on our food consumption.

 Every five years Health and Human Services release their recommended food guidelines.
 The 2015 guidelines are due soon (yes, in 2016).
 The USDA’s Center for Nutrition Policy and Promotion will then promptly release their latest food chart “to help consumers make better choices” based on those guidelines.

 Most of us can still remember the original stacked “Eating Right Pyramid” chart which was started in 1992.
 It was instantly recognizable by its wide grain based dietary recommendations and small pinnacle of fats and sweets.
 In 2005 Eating Right was morphed into a vertically proportioned “my food pyramid.”

 MyPyramid turned out to be a major failure in helping people to figure out what proportion of their diet should come from each category and which foods should take priority.
 Basically, everything looked about the same, except for a skinny strip of golden — fats?
 The upsides of the vertical pyramid (big one in my books) are that it pairs food with exercise and seems, for the first time, to convey that not all foods within a category were created dietarily equal.
 Though you had no way of knowing what those foods were.

 In 2010 USDA’s abandoned the ancient food pyramid altogether and introduced us to a place-setting food chart called “MyPlate”.
 A chart so simple it tells us nothing about food choices, proportionally or priorities.